 As part of historic Canadian policies, most Indigenous communities lack modern infrastructure and economies.
-Current gaps in Indigenous health care, education, housing, nutrition, policing, safe drinking water, economies, justice and etc. are reflections of infrastructure services available to Indigenous communities.
-Virtually all health problems, suicide rates, poverty, lack of housing and more are consequences of the lack of infrastructure.
-In this backdrop, CAID's objective is to help Canada's First Peoples rebuild self-sustaining infrastructures.
-These infrastructures must be founded on culture-based values and roles to be successful.
+Current gaps in Indigenous health care, education, housing, nutrition, policing, safe drinking water, economies, justice and etc. are reflections of infrastructure services available, or not available, to Indigenous communities.

 Dawn Pictographs, Kaska Territory, YT

-Sustainable Indigenous infrastructures will empower permanent solutions to problems plaguing Indigenous communities.
-By enabling tradition-based infrastructure development, Canada’s First Nations, Inuit and Métis Peoples can live modern traditional lives with sustainable economic developments that integrate their culture-based businesses and institutions into a global system.
-These reestablished societal infrastructures reverse the poverty cycle and empower Indigenous people to choose their own sovereign destiny.
+Sustainable Indigenous infrastructures empower permanent solutions to problems plaguing Indigenous communities.
+By enabling tradition-based infrastructure development, Canada’s First Nations, Inuit and Métis Peoples can live modern traditional lives with economic developments that are sustainable while integrating culture-based businesses and institutions into a global system.
+These reestablished societal infrastructures can reverse poverty cycles and empower Indigenous people to choose their own sovereign destiny.

 Canada declared an end to its policies of forced Indigenous assimilation.
-However, through assimilation policies already embedded throughout Canada’s infrastructure, federal, provincial and territorial programs still withhold funds and expertise that blocks Indigenous rights to own and manage modern infrastructure.
-First Nation, Inuit and Métis communities and traditional leaders do not have funds to rebuild what force assimilation destroyed .
+However, through assimilation policies already embedded throughout Canada’s infrastructure, colonial government officials still withhold funds and expertise that block pre-contact Indigenous rights to own and manage modern infrastructure and resources.

 © Christian Aboriginal Infrastructure Developments